Don’t Overlook What’s Right Under Your Nose: How Your Peers Can Help Power Expansion Success

 For those considering expansion overseas, here are a few ideas for tapping into the wisdom of your professional friends and industry peers.

-Most service providers will offer case studies showing how they met a client in the midst of their expansion trouble and helped them to the other side.
+Most service providers will offer case studies showing how they met a client in the midst of their expansion trouble and helped them to achieve expansion success.
 These studies are helpful to discern how an expert tackles problems and to understand their tactical approach and execution.

 After considering case study anecdotes, take the next step: ask a current or prospective service provider to get you connected with a client who has been through a similar experience.
 This “reference checking” conversation, if you’re prepared, can be a goldmine of best-practice information.
 It doesn’t have to be explicitly about vetting the service provider, it can – and should – focus on what the company learned, what they would do differently next time, where they were best prepared, and where they underestimated issues or overlooked certain factors.